-- contain side slopes that are no steeper than 4:1 (horizontal to vertical) out to a depth of two feet below the control elevation.
-Alternatively, the basins can be fenced with a perimeter fence to restrict public access_if any slopes are designed to be steeper due to space limitations or other constraints. - Ponds to be dedicated to the county Ponds for public dedication require, "Side slopes no steeper than 3:1 (horizontal to vertical).
-If side slopes are steeper than 4:1, then the basins shall be fenced with a six-foot high chain link perimeter fence.
+- 1 feet below the control elevation.
+Alternatively, the basins can be fenced with a perimeter - 2 fence to restrict public access if any slopes are designed to be steeper due to space - 3 limitations or other constraints. - 4 Ponds to be dedicated to the county Ponds for public dedication require, "Side slopes no - 5 steeper than 3:1 (horizontal to vertical).
+If side slopes are steeper than 4:1, then the basins - 6 shall be fenced with a six-foot high chain link perimeter fence.